Lyrics:

 This was an early stage in my friction-filled re-entry into the airspace of “the practice,” and the giddiness of finding something good was an ancient, vestigial memory, from before not just the pandemic, but the cataclysm itself, when tribes wandered the desert, when there were rotary phones.
 It rocked my world.
 I used to work like this all the time, but when it happened in these months as Covid wound down, I cradled any creative “something” like the frangible egg of a vanishing species.

-Equally important, however: whatever kind extrasensory perception it might be, it seems to activate on the condition that I wade through a bunch of duller, not necessarily bad — although it is sometimes horrid — but lesser, stuff.
+Equally important, however: whatever flavor of extrasensory perception it might be, it seems to activate on the condition that I wade through a bunch of duller, not necessarily bad — although it is sometimes horrid — but lesser, stuff.
 As Steven Pressfield says in the War of Art, you beckon to “The Muse,” but she is judicious and patient and she does not come immediately.
 She wants to see that you’re working first.
 You earn her presence.

 Looking back from this vantage, with a few more songs under my belt now, I see it as just another part of the process.
 You hack your way through the weeds and you find the swan’s egg.
 It’s special, but also, nothing special.
 Do the work, yield a result.